SushmaGuduri/HR-Attrition-Analysis/README.md

 Dataset

--Technologies Used
+- Technologies Used

--Analysis
+- Analysis

--Results
+- Results

 ## Introduction

 Employee attrition is a critical challenge for many companies.
 This project seeks to investigate various factors that influence attrition, such as:
--Age
+- Age
--Monthly income
+- Monthly income
--Job satisfaction
+- Job satisfaction
--Department differences
+- Department differences
--Hypothesis testing was used to determine whether specific features had a significant impact on employee turnover.
+- Hypothesis testing was used to determine whether specific features had a significant impact on employee turnover.

 ## Dataset
 The dataset includes key employee information such as:

--Age
+- Age
--Monthly income (log-transformed)
+- Monthly income (log-transformed)
--Job satisfaction score
+- Job satisfaction score
--Attrition status
+- Attrition status

 ## Technologies Used

-Python (pandas, numpy, matplotlib, seaborn, scikit-learn)
+- Python (pandas, numpy, matplotlib, seaborn, scikit-learn)

-Hypothesis testing (t-tests, ANOVA, chi-square)
+- Hypothesis testing (t-tests, ANOVA, chi-square)

-Clustering (KMeans)
+- Clustering (KMeans)

-Jupyter Notebooks
+- Jupyter Notebooks

 ## Analysis

-The project involved the following steps:
+- The project involved the following steps:

 ## Data preprocessing:

-cleaning and transformation of variables.
+- cleaning and transformation of variables.

 ## Hypothesis testing:

-Testing the difference in attrition rates across departments.
+- Testing the difference in attrition rates across departments.

-Testing if income or job satisfaction significantly affects attrition.
+- Testing if income or job satisfaction significantly affects attrition.

 ## Clustering:

-Applying KMeans clustering to group employees by age, income, and job satisfaction.
+- Applying KMeans clustering to group employees by age, income, and job satisfaction.

-Visualization of key findings using Python libraries.
+- Visualization of key findings using Python libraries.

 ## Results

-**The main findings of this analysis include:
+- The main findings of this analysis include:

-Statistically significant relationships between attrition and job satisfaction.
+- Statistically significant relationships between attrition and job satisfaction.

-No significant difference in attrition rates between departments.
+- No significant difference in attrition rates between departments.

-Cluster analysis revealed groups of employees based on their income and job satisfaction levels.
+- Cluster analysis revealed groups of employees based on their income and job satisfaction levels.